 The following products have been recalled:

 - EzriCare and Delsam Pharma Artificial Tears Lubricant Eye Drops.

 - Delsam Pharma Artificial Eye Ointment.

 - Apotex Brimonidine Tartrate Ophthalmic Solution, 0.15%.

-- Pharmedica “Purely Soothing, 15% MSM Drops.
+- Pharmedica “Purely Soothing,” 15% MSM Drops.

+CVS, Target and Rite Aid are removing the products from their stores.
 At least two of these products are found as multi-dose preservative free bottles and all four have been associated with a rare strain of extensively drug resistant pseudomonas aeruginosa.
 While Pseudomonas is a common culprit of eye infections, this particular strain is novel and adept at penetrating into the cornea, and it does not respond well to first-line antibiotics.